-Emergency personnel on scene included Shady Grove, Sharon, Calhoun, Soso and Powers Volunteer Fire Departments, Laurel Fire Department, Jones County Fire Coordinator Dan McKenna, Jones County Fire Public Information Officer, EMServ Ambulance Service, Jones County Sheriff's Department, Jones County Emergency Operations Center, Jones County Fishers Of Men in Action (FOMA) and the America Red Cross.
+Emergency personnel on scene included Sharon, Shady Grove and Sandersville Volunteer Fire Departments, Jones County Fire Coordinator Dan McKenna, Jones County Fire Public Information Officer Caleb Worrell and EMServ Ambulance Service.
+Dixie Electric was also called to the scene.

 Fire apparatus included Sharon Engine and Tanker 2; Shady Grove Engine 1 and 2 and Tanker; Sandersville Engine and Tanker.